viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-create-resource-and-cache.md

 ## Prerequisites
 1. **Azure Pay-As-You-Go subscription**: Microsoft Connected Cache is a free-of-charge service hosted in Azure.
 You'll need a pay-as-you-go Azure subscription in order to onboard to our service.
 To create a subscription, go to [pay-as-you-go subscription page](https://azure.microsoft.com/offers/ms-azr-0003p/).
 2. **Hardware to host MCC**: The recommended configuration serves approximately 35,000 managed devices, downloading a 2-GB payload in 24-hour timeframe at a sustained rate of 6.5 Gbps.
-For more information on sizing and OS requirements, see [the prerequisites for using MCCE](mcc-ent-prerequisites.md).
+For more information on sizing and OS requirements, see [the prerequisites for using MCC for Enterprise and Education](mcc-ent-prerequisites.md).

 ## Create MCC Azure resource